thedevd/interview-experience/Synechron/README.md

 ## Synechron (Role: Java/Spark Developer | Location: Pune | Date: 23 Nov 2019)
 I was invited for F2F interview at Nehru place, Delhi.
 There were total 3 rounds (L1, L2 and HR round).
 1. **L1-round** - It was like a telephonic round where I was interviewed with one to one technical discussion mostly threoritcal part.
-   * First obviouse question was tell me aboyt your experience on Big data.
+   * First obviouse question was tell me about your experience on Big data.
    * What is CountDownLatch in java?
    * What major changes have been done in Spark 2.x as compared with spark 1.6?
    * Flow of spark program execution?